WildMeOrg/old_wildme-docs/docs/developers/houston.md

    - models.py : The definition of the database table for this module.
        - Present in virtually all modules (not in passthrough)
        - Classes derive from the db.Model class in flask SQLAlchemy.
+       - Classes also derive from one of :
+           - HoustonModel : For objects that are stored persistently and mastered by Houston
+           - FeatherModel : For objects that are stored persistently but mastered by something else e.g. EDM
+           - GhostModel : For objects that are not stored persitently
    - resources.py : defines the actions that can performed on the database table via Rest API HTTP GET/POST/PATCH requests.
        - Present in virtually all modules (not in email, surely it will be <b><i>TBC</i></b>)
        - Classes derive from flask_restplus_patched Resource which is a derived Flask Resource class.